MuroriM/parent-child-apps-communication-proof-of-concept/README.md

 Both the parent and child app use the same database to keep track of a collection `FoodColection`.
 You can see that if you delete an item of the collection on either app, the change will be immediately reflected on the other app.

+To reset the database, shut down the parent app's server, run `meteor reset`, and start it up again with `meteor run --port 5000`.

 ## Troubleshooting

 If you encounter errors on starting up either app, reset both apps using `meteor reset` and start them up again following the usage instructions.